Keyword Clustering: The Ultimate Guide to SEO Success

 In addition, you can view similar web page titles that rank in the top 10 search results for the keyword with the highest search volume in the cluster.

-You can also view keyword cluster results in mind map format, which means your primary term will be located in the center and surrounded by clusters.
+You can also view keyword cluster results in mind map format, which means your primary keyword will be located in the center and surrounded by clusters.

 Creating content and ads based on keyword clusters